Programs Tailor Made for All Needs

 · Continuing Education

 Tuition is not considered as an hourly charge or as a charge by the lesson at North Phoenix Academy of Music!
 We have lessons year-round and we bill by the month.
+We have 3 modalities to choose from for how you receive your lessons:

 You can start at anytime (based on availability) and your tuition will billed monthly based on your start date